Information Security Office (ISO)

 News & Alerts

-In observance of 2015 National Cybersecurity Awareness Month, the Information Security Office (ISO) is focusing on raising awareness about the University's Guidelines for Data Protection and Guidelines for Data Classification.
-The ISO plans to publish weekly articles on the following topics:
+In observance of 2015 National Cybersecurity Awareness Month, the Information Security Office (ISO) focused on raising awareness about the University's Guidelines for Data Protection and Guidelines for Data Classification.
+The ISO published weekly articles on the following topics:

 - What is Data Classification?

 - Data Protection - Self Assess your Data Security

 - Data Classification